By: J. Scott Robertson, Esq., Auto Accident Attorney

 There is no shortcut in making an auto accident insurance settlement when you have Medicare, regardless of the severity of your injuries.
 Mistakes in handling Medicare lien issues can cause a poor result, delay any settlement for several months, and create problems after settlement.

-Dealing with Medicare and their intermediary, MSPRC, is extraordinarily difficult and time consuming.
+Dealing with the Medicare Benefits Coordination & Recovery Center is extraordinarily difficult and time consuming.
 This article provides some basic advice and information about the payment of accident related medical bills expenses and Medicare’s right of repayment.

 When you are injured in a car or truck accident, the “no-fault” coverage on your vehicle (or the vehicle you were riding in if you were not the owner) is considered “primary”.
 In other words, this insurance, typically called Personal Injury Protection (“PIP”) or Med Pay, should be used before any other insurance to pay your medical bills.